-The buyer’s journey has shifted from a seller-controlled experience where everything happened in the form of face-to-face communication, to a self-powered and self-guided tour by a buyer on the internet.
-Previously, the buyer’s journey was focused on the seller’s contact with a potential buyer but now it is more focused on the buyer finding what they need on their own.
+The buyer’s journey has shifted from a seller-controlled experience, where everything happened in the form of face-to-face communication, to a self-powered and self-guided tour by a buyer on the internet.
+Previously, the focus of the buyer’s journey was on the seller’s contact with a potential buyer, but now it is more focused on the buyer finding what they need on their own.
 This is the concept of using Personalised Content.

 What is the buyer’s journey?

-The buyer’s journey is the movement of a buyer from the initial stage of awareness through to consideration where they are eliminating competitors, to when they then decide to purchase an item.
-The critical thing about this journey is that communication needs to happen at each stage, and that it changes at each of the different steps of the buyer’s journey.
+The buyer’s journey is the movement of a buyer from the initial stage of awareness through to consideration, where they are eliminating competitors, to when they then decide to purchase an item.
+The critical thing about this journey is that communication needs to happen at each stage.
+Also, this communication changes at each step of the buyer’s journey.

-In the 1990’s when someone needed to buy a car, they would probably look at television for ads or read the newspaper for car dealers.
-After this, they would probably then go to the dealership and talk to a sales person before buying the car.
+In the ’90s, when someone needed to buy a car, they would probably look at television for ads or read the newspaper for car dealers.
+After this, they would probably go to the dealership and talk to a salesperson before buying the car.
 Fast forward to the current times, the experience of buying a car is wildly different.

-If you compare and contrast these experiences, you realise that a real shift has happened.
-The buyer’s journey had really shifted from a seller-controlled experience where everything happened in face-to-face communication to a buyer-powered experience where customers get the information they want on their own terms.
+If you compare and contrast these experiences, you’ll realise that a real shift has happened.
+Today, the buyer’s journey has really shifted from a seller-controlled experience, where everything happened in face-to-face communication, to a buyer-powered experience that allows customers to get the information they want on their own terms.

-The critical thing to understand about the buyer’s journey is that critical communication needs to happen along the entire journey, and that communication needs to happen at each stage of the buyer journey.
+The critical thing to understand about the buyer’s journey is that critical communication needs to happen along the entire journey and that communication needs to occur at each stage of the buyer’s journey.
 In the past, the buyer’s journey involved unique experiences, unique decisions, and unique points of interest for each person.

 A New Approach

-Marketing automation makes it possible to create content that is hyper-personalised and put it in front of the right people at exactly the right time in the buyer’s journey.
-It refers to a set of tools that can be used across the marketing funnel that seeks to offer real time responsive communication to potential buyers through technology.
+Marketing automation makes it possible to create hyper-personalised content and put it in front of the right people at exactly the right time in the buyer’s journey.
+It refers to a set of tools that you can use across the marketing funnel that seeks to offer real-time responsive communication to potential buyers through technology.

 Munro Agency makes use of marketing automation to enable personalised conversations based on the content that marketers create.
 The focus is on putting the right message in front of the right people at the right time in their buyer’s journey.
 Personalised content can double the conversion rates on your website.
-Email communication that is personalised has both a large increase in both open rates and click through rates.
+Personalised email communication has a significant increase in both open rates and click-through rates.
 This results in increased conversion rates across the board.

-Companies that adopt persona’s to categorize their leads and prospects will have significantly better results.
+Companies that adopt personas to categorise their leads and prospects will have significantly better results.
 The idea behind this is to widen the sales funnel from top to bottom across the whole funnel.
 This happens because marketing automation helps you drive leads to the top of the funnel when they become aware of your product or what you have to offer.

-Personalisation and personalised content makes them move further down the funnel and helps you turn the leads into opportunities.
+Personalisation and personalised content make them move further down the funnel and help you turn the leads into opportunities.
 Once you have the opportunities, you can use our tools to turn them into sales and conversions.

 Personalised Content Best Practices